Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Getting started (for real this time)

-When you're ready to dip your toes in the water, here's what really works:
+If you’re ready to dip your toes in the water, here’s what really works:

-And please... measure the results honestly.
+And please... measure results honestly.
 Not just the good stuff.
-Track what works and what doesn't so you can make smart decisions about what comes next.
+Track what works and what doesn’t so you can make smart decisions about what comes next.

 Bottom line